The Architecture Becomes Visible

 Understand what you’re consenting to.

-The UK’s Digital Access to Services Bill is moving through parliament.
-If you are a UK resident, the People’s Panel process continues through 21 June, and you can still make your view known through your MP.
-The key question is not whether the scheme is framed as voluntary, but which services will eventually require it, how function creep will be prevented, and what appeals process exists when the system fails.
+The UK’s Digital Access to Services Bill is moving through Parliament.
+If you are a UK resident, the People’s Panel process continues through June 21, and you can still make your view known through your MP.
+The key question is not whether the scheme is framed as voluntary.
+It is which services will eventually require it, how function creep will be prevented, and what appeals process exists when the system fails.

 Know what’s in your wallet.

-If you hold USDC or another regulated stablecoin, read the issuer’s terms of service, especially the sections on restricted persons, account blocking, freeze authority, sanctions, and law-enforcement compliance.
+If you hold USDC or another regulated stablecoin, read the issuer’s terms of service, specifically the sections on restricted persons, account blocking, freeze authority, sanctions compliance, and law enforcement cooperation.
 The controls are already there.
 They are rarely read before the account is opened.

 Contact your Senator on the CLARITY Act.